da5nsy/ReproducibleResearch/episodes/culture.md

 # Making benefits clear

+People need to understand why they should expend energy, time and effort into making changes.

-Five selfish reasons to work reproducibly - by Florian Markowetz
+Florian Markowetz listed these "five selfish reasons to work reproducibly":

 Reason number 1: reproducibility helps to avoid disaster Reason number 2: reproducibility makes it easier to write papers Reason number 3: reproducibility helps reviewers see it your way Reason number 4: reproducibility enables continuity of your work Reason number 5: reproducibility helps to build your reputation

+Markowetz, F. Five selfish reasons to work reproducibly.
+Genome Biol 16, 274 (2015). https://doi.org/10.1186/s13059-015-0850-7 licenced as CC-BY 4.0

 :::::::::::::::::::::::::::::::::::::::::::::::